-Having the cameras connected directly to a plug-and-play PoE NVR or WiFi NVR usually means that the cameras are on a separate network that is isolated from the main network where one would instinctively connect MR as shown below.
-That will not readily work.
-Three options in this case are listed below.
+The challenge with having the cameras connected directly to a plug and play PoE NVR or WiFi NVR is that the cameras are usually on a separate network that is isolated from the rest of your network.
+If the MR unit is connected to the same isolated camera network, then it can function with the cameras, but it will not be able to send notifications outside of the camera network without a secondary network connection.
+There are three options in this case.